Explore

 RULES

-The following Rules and Guidelines are excerpted from the International Rules and Guidelines for Science Fairs, Society for Science & the Public.
+The following Rules and Guidelines are based on the International Rules and Guidelines for Science Fairs, Society for Science & the Public.

 The purpose of these rules is to: